valerieniloinsigh31/pp3_my_weigh_or_the_high_weigh/README.md

 Lucidcharts (as mentioned on CI tutorial) used to create the flowcharts outlining the functionality of the project.
 Git: used for version control via the Gitpod terminal to commit to Git and Push to GitHub.
 GitHub: generates/contains the repository for the projects code after being pushed from Git.
 Heroku: used to deploy the application and provides an environment in which the code can execute.
 As per CI tutorial, installed using GITHUB Student Developer Pack authentication code provided by Student Care.
 Connected with GITHUB per CI tutorial.
-Initially for demonstrative purposes, manual deployment selected in order to track how this is done and then alerted to automatic deployment linked with Github.
+Initially for demonstrative purposes, manual deployment selected in order to track how this is done and then alerted to automatic deployment linked with Github.</p>

 <b>Testing:</b>
-'pip3 install pycodestyle' was used for testing on the GITHUB terminal itself as there appeared to be an issue with the PEP8 validator
+<p>'pip3 install pycodestyle' was used for testing on the GITHUB terminal itself as there appeared to be an issue with the PEP8 validator</p>

-Installation performed per below comment extracted from Slack:
+<p>Installation performed per below comment extracted from Slack:</p>

 Gitpod->Python Select Linter->pycodestyle

 Linter: